Edwards-R/understanding_docs/understandings/examples.md

 # Examples
 ## Normal use
 Examples of the Understandings System during normal use.

+> We didn't have one so we used a key as basis
+>
+> Ellen is attempting to find out the person from FERA, but don't hold my breath
 ### Adding a new interpretation
 In 2016, *Vespula velutina* was first sighted in the United Kingdom.
 Whilst the public regularly confuses this species with multiple other taxa, it does not take much ability to identify.
 This first confirmed record in 2016 was from the area of Tetbury - a highly suspicious location for any of the usual colonisation routes that such organisms take. *Vespula velutina* is, however, well known for synanthropic dispersal.
 Many specimens have since turned up in fresh vegetables from countries such as France.

 With this information, we can now evaluate the presence of 'significant, widespread, confusion'.
 Our taxon is easily recognised, and almost certainly not present in the area for a significant amount of time before its recognition.
 Accordingly, there is close to zero potential for confusion. *Vespula velutina* is therefore added to the Understandings system as an *addition*.

 Now that we know the operation to use, we need to find a suitable author and year to use as the basis for our Understanding.
 The year is easy - 2016.
 The author is a little harder.
 Ideally, we want to have a person as the author, as that allows us to tie a decision to a person rather than a faceless organisation where it could be any number of people.
 If we do not know the person, then we have a much harder time knowing if the person *got it wrong* when identifying the taxon.
 Not so much a problem when working with a taxon this simple, but absolutely crucial for the majority of situations.
-We have two options here:
+We have three options here:

 - Identify the person who performed the identification
 - Use the generic name of the Understandings System implementation
+- Pick a reliable key to use

 #### Identify the person
 In this scenario, we find out who the person was that identified the specimens from Tetbury.
 There are any number of avenues we can take.
 Contacting the organisation that performed the organisation is the most straightforward, though in our scenario slightly more complex as the organisation has been absorbed and moved through various names since then.
 In smaller and more niche situations, the pool of potential identifiers is often small enough that *someone* knows who it is directly.
 Asking around can often find out the answer very easily.

-For purely demonstrative purposes we will use the name 'Arvdan'.
+For purely demonstrative purposes we will use the fictional name 'Arvdan', who wrote their paper 'Vespula velutina *in Great Britain*' in 2016.
 This produces the Understanding of `Vespula velutina: iso.
 Arvdan: 2016`.

 #### Use the generic name of the Understandings System implementation
 Each implementation of the Understandings Systems comes with its own 'generic' name.
 This name can be anything, but is recommended to be the same as the organisation managing the implementation.
 In this scenario, the organisation is BWARS, providing the Understanding `Vespula velutina: iso.
 BWARS: 2016`.

+#### Pick a reliable key to use
+When faced with a situation where we don't have a known author to base an Understanding on, we can instead fall back on a key to provide *an* author for a citeable reference.
+The same guidance applies to selecting a key as does selecting a taxonomic work.
+The ideal key should:

+- cover the geographic region in question
+- cover the temporal range in question
+- provide the means to uniquely identify the taxon in question

+In this example, we can use Archer's 1989 key.
+This key covers the Channel Islands, where *V. velutina* is known to have been found for a while as a synanthropic import.
+The Channel Islands are directly adjacent to the subject area for this example, and it is a reasonable assumption that it is the same strain that will eventually colonise the south of England.

+Using the Archer key produces the Understanding `Vespula velutina: iso.
+Archer: 1989`.

 ### Splitting an Interpretation
 In 2025, the UK population of the ant *Tetramorium caespitum* (Linnaeus, 1758) was found to contain specimens of *Tetramorium alpestre* Steiner et al, 2010.
 The first question is, as always, on the presence of *significant, widespread, confusion*.
 Ants in the UK tend to attract far less attention than bees or even wasps, typically being very difficult to identify.
 As a result, when changes are found in established ant taxa, there tends to be a significant degree of confusion when examining past data.
 Such is the case in this instance, with the authors finding significant material of each taxon within the existing pool of data.
 This confusion is also *widespread*, as the confusions within that pool of data covers almost the entire range of the originating taxon.
 The answer is therefore that there *is* significant, widespread, confusion.
 To add the newly discovered presence of *Tetramorium alpestre* thus requires the use of a *split*.